 Seriously, that thought process goes into most recipes I develop for you all.
 I want you all to enjoy delicious, real food, of course.
 But I also try to give you the most efficient recipes I possibly can.
 Why waste time in the kitchen and away from your family if you don’t have to?

-I thought about comparing my timing in preparing a boxed brownie mix with the Never Fail Brownie recipe.
+I thought about comparing my timing in preparing a boxed brownie mix with my recipe, The Best Brownies recipe.
 But no, I haven’t done it – yet! 😉 That really would be the mark of an obsessive person!

 Yes, a boxed brownie mix might be a little bit faster to make.
 But you also have all the unnecessary added ingredients in that convenient box!